openhab/openhab-addons/addons/binding/org.openhab.binding.opendaikin/README.md

 # OpenDaikin Binding

-The OpenDaikin binding allows you to control your Daikin air conditioning units with OpenHAB.
+The OpenDaikin binding allows you to control your Daikin air conditioning units with openHAB.
 In order to do so, your Daikin air conditioning unit must have a BRP072A42 WiFi adapter installed.

 ## Supported Things